DigitalOcean Holdings Inc. (DOCN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for DOCN is $39.27, which is $6.59 above than the current price.
-The public float for DOCN is 68.46M, and at present, short sellers hold a 22.80% of that float.
-The average trading volume of DOCN on April 21, 2023 was 1.67M shares.
+The average price predicted by analysts for DOCN is $39.27, which is $7.13 above the current price.
+The public float for DOCN is 68.46M and currently, short sellers hold a 22.80% ratio of that float.
+The average trading volume of DOCN on April 25, 2023 was 1.66M shares.

 DOCN’s Market Performance

-DOCN stock saw a decrease of -5.03% in the past week, with a monthly decline of -5.73% and a quarterly a decrease of 26.31%.
-The volatility ratio for the week is 4.50%, and the volatility levels for the last 30 days are 4.39% for DigitalOcean Holdings Inc. (DOCN).
-The simple moving average for the past 20 days is -7.16% for DOCN’s stock, with a -4.62% simple moving average for the past 200 days.
+DOCN stock saw a decrease of -4.97% in the past week, with a monthly decline of -7.38% and a quarterly a decrease of 14.29%.
+The volatility ratio for the week is 3.83%, and the volatility levels for the last 30 days are 4.44% for DigitalOcean Holdings Inc. (DOCN).
+The simple moving average for the last 20 days is -8.41% for DOCN stock, with a simple moving average of -5.88% for the last 200 days.

 Analysts’ Opinion of DOCN